-Criteria Rationale criterion #2, but have a duty cycle of 40%.
+Criteria Rationale the load to comply with the 10-minute or 30-minute reserve activation request.
+This also limits the exposure of that load in the event it's scheduled for 10-minute or 30-minute reserve but not able to activate because it would be down 10 or 30 minutes after receipt of the activation message.
+For instance, for 10-minute non-spinning reserve, if a load were down six (6) minutes then up four (4) minutes, it would meet criterion #2, but have a duty cycle of 40%.
 However, if it were activated in minute 3, then ten minutes later (i.e., minute 13) it would have been down anyway.
 Criterion #2 combined with criterion #4 limits this exposure.
 2 Must NOT be at zero consumption for more than 10 minutes at a time (exceptions are allowed for unplanned events) Required to ensure that the load Resource will be able to respond to a 10-minute reserve activation and reduce load within 10 minutes (i.e., the Resource would have been loaded at the time the relief is required).
 3 Must NOT be at zero consumption for more than 30 minutes at a time (exceptions are allowed for unplanned events) Required to ensure that the load Resource will be able to respond to a 30-minute reserve activation and reduce load within 30 minutes (i.e., the Resource would have been loaded at the time the relief is required).
-4 Must be able to maintain a zero consumption level for at least one hour, when activated for 10-minute or 30-minute reserve NPCC Directory 5 Reserve 5 Must be able to respond to the IESO 's activation request for 10-minute reserve and reduce load within 10 minutes IESO market rules, definitions of 10- and 30-minute reserve NERC Glossary of Terms 6 Must be able to respond to the IESO 's activation request for 30-minute reserve and reduce load within 30 minutes IESO market rules, definitions of 10- and 30-minute reserve NERC Glossary of Terms
+4 Must be able to maintain a zero consumption level for at least one hour, when activated for 10-minute or 30-minute reserve NPCC Directory 5 Reserve 5 Must be able to respond to the IESO's activation request for 10-minute reserve and reduce load within 10 minutes IESO market rules, definitions of 10- and 30-minute reserve NERC Glossary of Terms 6 Must be able to respond to the IESO 's activation request for 30-minute reserve and reduce load within 30 minutes IESO market rules, definitions of 10- and 30-minute reserve NERC Glossary of Terms

-3.6.2 Batch Type Dispatchable Loads
+3.6.3 Batch Type Dispatchable Loads